jaqsparow/change-desktop-wallpaper/README.md

 ### Usage:

-wallpaper.py -t <time to change wallpaper in minutes>
+wallpaper.py -t TIME
+Where TIME is time in minutes

 #### Example: